DistributedScience/Distributed-CellProfiler/README.md

 This code is an example of how to use AWS distributed infrastructure for running CellProfiler.
 The configuration of the AWS resources is done using fabric.
 The worker is written in Python and is encapsulated in a docker container.
-There are four AWS components that are needed to run distributed jobs:
+There are four AWS components that are minimally needed to run distributed jobs:

 1. An SQS queue
 2. An ECS cluster